EvanZhao119/evanzhao119.github.io/_posts/ai/2025-08-14-deploy-resnet-java-djl-tutorial.md

 ---

-## 3. Loading and Deploying ResNet
+## 3. Loading and Deploying a ResNet Model in Java
 The code below shows how to load a local ResNet-18 model (TorchScript format) with DJL and classify an image.
 ```java
 // The translator defines preprocessing steps for input images, postprocessing steps for model outputs,